groovey/Generator/README.md

 Generator
 =========

 An agnostic generic template generator that is easy to use.
-Simplifies your workflow on creating your templates.
-A highly customizable generator.
+Simplifies your workflow on creation of templates.
+A highly customizable template generator.

 ## Usage